dnnsoftware/Dnn.Platform/mvc-pipeline.md

 * mvc.js : some small stuff for making the mvc pipeline compatible with existing js stuff

 ## Dotnetnuke.Web.Mvc

+> This is undependent of the rest of mvc pipeline (can be splitted in apart PR)

 * make actual MVC modules compatible with MVC pipeline
 * the MVC Controllers will be used as Child Controllers in the MvcPipeline
 * to be compatible with the 2 pipeline it's required that they only use stuff that is undependent of the pipeline (new CDF, IPageService, ...)